-To use circus as the inspiration for a unique creative journey where students can flourish and aspire to futures that embrace their many skills and abilities.
+To use circus as the creative and physical inspiration for young people to flourish and aspire to futures that embrace their many skills and abilities.

 To be the pre-eminent centre of circus training for young people in Australia and the creators of extraordinary contemporary circus works for local, national and international audiences.

-- Be recognised as a worldwide leader in arts training, using circus to develop the physical, creative, academic and social skills of young people
+- Use circus to develop the creative, academic, physical and social skills of young people

 - Develop young audiences for circus